dsagman/picat/readme_v2.md

 ```
 - **Similarly, for a list you will want to use `element(I,List,V )` and not `V #= List[I]`.**

+- And one more note, look at the giant condition in the `parse` function `foreach`.
+I had originally constructed that with some nested `if` statements, but the conditions take care of that all and the body of the loop is just one statement. *No difference in performance, but it's so cool!*

-- A note on the repeated use/abuse of `planner`.
-I had to get Hakan's help to add `table` in front of the `action`, which confused me because I thought `action` was already tabled.
-But without this extra `table` the code would get stuck somewhere in the loop and this seems to be a bug in Picat.
+*Note: I had problems with the repeated use/abuse of `planner`.
+Hakan did some research and suggested to add `table` in front of the `action`, which confused me because I thought `action` was already tabled.
+But without this extra `table` the code would get stuck somewhere in the loop.
+Another option is `initialize_table`, which is commented out, but can also "unstick" the completion of the code.
 I am using version 3.8#7.
 By the time you read this, a future version may have fixed it.

-- And one more note, look at the giant condition in the `parse` function `foreach`.
-I had originally constructed that with some nested `if` statements, but the conditions take care of that all and the body of the loop is just one statement. *No difference in performance, but it's so cool!*
+The beta version notes, "+ Avoid segfault caused by c_INITIALIZE_TABLE." which may or may not be related to what's happening here.*

 ```
 import planner.